openremote/openremote/.ci_cd/README.md

 script as required.

 # `aws` Directory
+Contains AWS scripts and resources for CI/CD within AWS.
+If the repo is a custom project then any files in the same path of the custom repo will be overlaid on top of the standard openremote repo files (thus allowing custom project override of any behaviour).

 # Variables
 The following variables are supported by deployments; any additional variables can also be used and these are made